-Although limb care comes first, turn your attention to your prosthetics nightly and perform a full visual inspection.
-Check the structure for signs of wear and tear or more significant damage, including cracks, and pay close attention to the condition of the hardware.
-If you note any problems, let our team know.
-We will make the required repairs or adjustments to restore the comfort and function of your prosthetics.
+Although limb care comes first, you’ll also want to pay special attention to your hardware.
+You should perform a full visual inspection every night before bed.
+Check your prosthesis for signs of wear and tear or more significant damage, including cracks, and pay close attention to the condition of the hardware.
+If you notice any problems with your prosthesis, let our team know as soon as possible.
+We will make the required repairs or adjustments–our number one priority is the comfort and function of your prosthesis.

 To improve the function and utility of upper- and lower extremity prosthetics, our research and development teams strive to craft new technologies.
 Basic lower-extremity prosthetics operate using gravity, which demands the user carefully place the leg and balance on it to take each step.
 For upper-extremity prosthetics, a harness and pulley system allows for activation of the pincher or hand.